JuliaPlots/UnicodePlots.jl/README.md

 * **margin**: Number of empty characters to the left of the whole plot.
 Defaults to `3`
 * **border**: The style of the bounding box of the plot.
 Supports `:solid`, `:bold`, `:dashed`, `:dotted`, and `:none`.
 Defaults to`:solid`
 * **labels**: Can be used to hide the labels.
 Defaults to`true`

+_Note_: You can also print your plots to another stream than `STDOUT` by passing the IO stream as the first argument.
+You should probably use `border=:dotted` for external plots.

 ## Todo